WELCOME TO BUFFALO RUMBLINGS!

 - Post a Comment: This is the basic functionality of a registered account, and the best way to discuss the various stories on our site.
 You'll find a comment section on every front-page story, FanPost and FanShot posted here.

-If you aren't sure where a specific thought you have should go, feel free to ask; our weekly METATHREAD feature, which shows up on select Friday afternoons, would be a good place to do so.
+If you aren't sure where a specific thought you have should go, feel free to ask the community at large, especially if it's on a Community post.
 You may also contact the blog directly; see the very last section of this page for contact info.

 Most of the time, you'll be posting comments if you're actively participating in our discussions.
 There are four basic commenting functions that you should be aware of.